marwanrawshedh/README.md/class-01.md

 #  Introductory HTML and JavaScript
 ## what are ***HTML and JavaScript*** ?
-### HTML and JavaScript are tools or  to design and build websites .
+### HTML and JavaScript are tools to design and build websites .
 ## How Websites Are Created ?
 > ### All websites use alot of codes of HTML,css,JavaScript to add texts ,color sand functionality for the website .